coveo/source.coveo.com/_posts/2016-12-07-setup-webpack-for-multiple-dependent-project.md

 <!-- more -->

-A problem I ran into was how to setup multiple project dependent on one another, in different repositories.
+A problem I ran into was how to setup multiple projects dependent on one another, in different repositories.
 I wanted to make sure that the development environment was as painless as possible.

-For demonstration purpose, I'll talk about two of the project I work on, the [Coveo Search UI](https://github.com/coveo/search-ui) and the Interface Editor, which is a standalone web application that allows less technical user to customize their Search UI.
+For demonstration purpose, I'll talk about two of the projects I work on, the [Coveo Search UI](https://github.com/coveo/search-ui) and the Interface Editor, which is a standalone web application that allows less technical user to customize their Search UI.

-The Search UI lives in it's own repository, and is a completely different product then the Interface Editor.
+The Search UI lives in it's own repository, and is a completely different product than the Interface Editor.
 The Search UI is also released on npm, independently of the Interface Editor.

 Now, as you can imagine, the Search UI is a dependency of the Interface Editor.
 And, as you can also imagine, it often happens that we need to push code change in the Search UI project in order to improve or fix another issue in the Interface Editor.
 Concretely, this means that we need to be able to do a code change in the Search UI codebase, and have it available as quickly as possible in the Interface Editor project.

 ## Dev server

 One of the very nice feature of webpack is the [webpack dev server](https://webpack.github.io/docs/webpack-dev-server.html) .
 It allows to drastically improve and speedup your development workflow.
 For both project, I setup a webpack dev server.
-The Search UI dev server is configured to be available on localhost:8080 and the Interface Editor dev server lives on localhost:8081.
+The Search UI dev server is configured to be available on `localhost:8080` and the Interface Editor dev server lives on `localhost:8081`.

 Both work independently, and a developer working on both project will simply open a different browser tab for each server.